Shaping chaos in bilayer graphene cavities

 \section{Introduction}

 Most physical systems are nonintegrable and can exhibit chaotic behavior in their classical limit~\cite{ott2002chaos}.
 The huge qualitative differences in integrable and chaotic behavior can be pivotal to the function of quantum devices.
 Billiard models have long served as canonical model systems for studying such behavior, in which dynamical complexity arises solely from the geometry of the confining boundary~\cite{chernov2006chaotic}.
 In the quantum regime, billiards correspond to idealized cavities governed by the Schrödinger equation with boundary conditions encoding information on the underlying classical motion, thereby providing a direct window into the quantum signatures of chaos~\cite{Stockmann_book, Heller_book, Gutzwiller_book, Haake_book, Tabor_book, Casati_book, Nakamura_book}.
-This paradigm have played an essential role to establish the semiclassical link between chaotic classical dynamics and quantum features, leading the way towards the random matrix theory~\cite{mehta2004random} as a general organizing principle for chaotic quantum systems, further culminating in the Bohigas–Giannoni–Schmit~\cite{bohigas1984characterization} and Berry~\cite{berry1977regular} conjectures.
-Consequently, billiard systems have become a foundational testbed for various quantum-chaotic phenomena~\cite{Stockmann_book, Heller_book, Gutzwiller_book, Haake_book, Tabor_book, Casati_book, Nakamura_book}, ranging from the universality of level statistics and their periodic-orbit corrections to wavefunction ergodicity and its notable exceptions, such as quantum scarring.
+This paradigm has played an essential role in establishing the semiclassical link between chaotic classical dynamics and quantum features, paving the way for random matrix theory (RMT)~\cite{mehta2004random} as a general organizing principle for chaotic quantum systems.
+This perspective was further crystallized in the Berry conjecture~\cite{berry1977regular} and in Bohigas–Giannoni–Schmit (BGS) conjecture~\cite{bohigas1984characterization}, facilitated by subsequent works, such as of Berry and Tabor~\cite{berry_proc.r.soc.lond.a_356_375_1997} as well as Casati~\cite{casati1980connection}.
+Consequently, billiard systems have become a foundational testbed for various quantum-chaotic phenomena~\cite{Stockmann_book, Heller_book, Gutzwiller_book, Haake_book, Tabor_book, Casati_book, Nakamura_book}, ranging from the universality of level statistics and their periodic-orbit corrections to wavefunction ergodicity and its notable exceptions, such as quantum scarring~\cite{kaplan2026paradoxical}.